 So if you’re tired of unsuccessful searches for it in your local supermarket, it’s definitely time to try growing it yourself– indoors or out.
 Here’s everything you need to know on how to grow lemongrass:

-As a tropical perennial, Lemongrass will return its benefits, year after year.
-If you live in a very warm climate (Zones 10-12,) in which the temperature never drops below 40 degrees F, your Lemongrass can remain happily outdoors year-round.
+As a tropical perennial, lemongrass will return its benefits, year after year.
+If you live in a very warm climate (Zones 10-12,) in which the temperature never drops below 40 degrees F, your lemongrass can remain happily outdoors year-round.

 First, you need some baby plants.
-You can either propagate them from seeds or cuttings, or get your hands on some healthy Lemongrass Starter Plants.
+You can either propagate them from seeds or cuttings, or get your hands on some healthy lemongrass starter plants.

-For the Outdoorsy Types:
+Planting Lemongrass: For the Outdoorsy Types

-Your Lemongrass will benefit if regularly fed a nitrogen-based fertilizer.
+Your lemongrass will benefit if regularly fed a nitrogen-based fertilizer.
 Alternatively, plants can be grown in beds of composted soil into which you routinely add organic material.
 As always, mulching will retard weed growth while maintaining moisture.
 Keep in mind that potted plants will always need supplemental feeding.

-In ideal conditions, Lemongrass will reach 3 to 6-feet tall (in the shorter range for potted plants).
-Which means they serve double-duty as a decorative ornamental grass Plants form a rhizome, or bulb, but do not aggressively spread, so normal harvesting and occasional cutting back of the longest top growth will satisfy the more formal gardener.
+In ideal conditions, lemongrass will reach 3 to 6 feet tall (in the shorter range for potted plants).
+Which means they serve double-duty as a decorative ornamental grass.
+Plants form a rhizome, or bulb, but do not aggressively spread, so normal harvesting and occasional cutting back of the longest top growth will satisfy the more formal gardener.

-For Indoor Enthusiasts:
+Planting Lemongrass: For Indoor Enthusiasts